-shares of our common stock.
-This is our initial public offering and no public market currently exists for our common stock.
-We anticipate that the initial public offering price will be between \$ s and \$ per share.
-Prior to this offering, there has been no public market for our common stock Global Market under the symbol "AXLA." k.
-We intend to apply to list our common stock on The Nasdac
+This is our initial public offering.
+We are selling 3,571,428 shares of common stock.
+The initial public offering price is \$20.00 per share.

+Prior to this offering, there has been no public market for our common stock.
+Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "AXLA."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11 of this prospectus.
+See "Risk Factors" beginning on page 12 of this prospectus.

 We are an "emerging growth company" as defined under U.S. federal securities laws and will be subject to reduced public company reporting requirements.
+See "Prospectus Summary-Implications of being an emerging growth company."